Understanding the Salvation History

 He must try to substitute the incentive of self-interest for the incentive of mere fear; he must try to bind the slave to himself by human feelings. ...

 The slave becomes intent upon satisfying his master through application and carrying out the tasks entrusted to him; the master becomes intent upon rousing the slave's zeal and loyalty through reasonable treatment.
 (Human Action, 629)

 And Israel knew of its power over God.
 That's why they always complained (e.g., "All the Israelites grumbled against Moses and Aaron, and the whole assembly said to them, 'If only we had died in Egypt!
 Or in this desert!
 Why is the LORD bringing us to this land only to let us fall by the sword?
 Our wives and children will be taken as plunder.
 Wouldn't it be better for us to go back to Egypt?'"
 (Num 14:2-3)) That's why they were stiff-necked: they had the incentives for that kind of behavior, for they knew that God could not throw them away.
 That's why Moses could argue that

-Then the Egyptians will hear about it!
-By your power you brought these people up from among them.
-And they will tell the inhabitants of this land about it.
-They have already heard that you, O LORD, are with these people and that you, O LORD, have been seen face to face, that your cloud stays over them, and that you go before them in a pillar of cloud by day and a pillar of fire by night.
+The Egyptians will hear of this, for by your power you brought out this people from among them.
+They will tell the inhabitants of this land, who have heard that you, Lord, are in the midst of this people; you, Lord, who directly revealed yourself!
+Your cloud stands over them, and you go before them by day in a column of cloud and by night in a column of fire.

-If you put these people to death all at one time, the nations who have heard this report about you will say, "The LORD was not able to bring these people into the land he promised them on oath; so he slaughtered them in the desert."
+If now you slay this people all at once, the nations who have heard such reports of you will say, "The Lord was not able to bring this people into the land he swore to give them; that is why he slaughtered them in the wilderness."
 (Num 14:13-16)